“If you want to develop a leadership culture, you must give people the permission to try and the right to fail”.

 Who are we?

-Believernomics was created by Paul Aladenika, in 2015.
-At inception, Believernomics was a brand umbrella for various social media accounts promoting organisational insight, motivational messaging and learning resources.
-Since the beginning of 2023 it has become an organisational empowerment consultancy, providing expertise in the areas of leadership development, workforce dynamics, branding and organisational change.
+Founded in 2015, Believernomics began as a brand umbrella for social media platforms promoting organisational insight, motivational messaging, and learning resources.
+Since 2023, it has evolved into an empowerment consultancy specialising in leadership development, workforce dynamics, branding, and organisational change.

-As the founder of Believernomics, Paul brings more than 25 years experience to the table from the private, not-for-profit and public sectors.
-This includes more than 15 years operating at senior management level.
+As the founder of Believernomics, Paul Aladenika brings more than 30 years experience to the table from the private, not-for-profit and public sectors.
+This includes nearly two decades operating at senior management level in local government and six years on the board of directors of a registered housing charity.

 Paul has a well established reputation as a developer of valued leadership talent and builder of highly productive teams.
-A number of those that have worked under his tutelage have gone on to executive or senior leadership roles in the public or private sectors.
-Paul’s work has been cited in publications and on two separate occasions Paul received Employee of the Year awards from his employers.
+Ten of those who have worked under his tutelage have gone on to senior executive or senior leadership roles in the civil service, public or private sectors.

-As the creative lead at Believernomics, Paul develops content for various social media platforms including: Facebook, YouTube, TikTok, Instagram and Twitter.
-On Twitter, the @Believernomics handle has received millions of tweet impressions, been 'retweeted' or 'liked' more than 20,000 times and attracted many thousands of followers including: academics, authors, business executives and retired senior military leaders.
+As the principal at Believernomics, Paul develops content for various social media platforms including: Facebook, YouTube, TikTok, Instagram and X formerly Twitter.
+On X, the @Believernomics handle has received millions of impressions, been 'reposted' or 'liked' more than 20,000 times and attracted many thousands of followers.
 In 2017, renowned entrepreneur Evan Carmichael ranked Believernomics amongst the top 100 leadership experts to follow on Twitter.
-In addition, Paul is TEDx speaker, writes a weekly blog, which is published on this website as well as on Medium.com and is host and producer of the ‘11th Thing’ podcast.

 What are the core ideas of Believernomics?